AT0myks/reolink-fw-archive/README.md

 matches your device's model AND hardware version, you should have no problem updating*.
 Usually the hardware version here will be the exact same as shown in your device's info, but sometimes one or the other will have a few characters missing at the end.
-This is normal and can be ignored, unless your device is the RLC-510A or RLC-520A in which case they both have 2 hardware versions where the second one has the same name but with the `_V2` suffix.
+This is normal and can be ignored, unless you have a RLC-510A, RLC-520A, D500, D800, B500 or B800 in which case they have hardware versions that have the same name but with the `_V2` suffix.

 A few things:
 - models are sorted in alphanumeric order